rokath/trice/doc/ReadMe.md

 so you can use `trice` also inside interrupts.
 The needed buffer space is one 32 bit word per normal trice (for up to 2 data bytes).
 Just in case the internal fifo overflows, the data are still in sync, you simply loose traces.

-Slightly delayed in the background the trace goes to the communication port, what is also fast compared to all the actions behind a `printf()` statement.
+Slightly delayed in the background the TRICE trace goes to the communication port, what is also fast compared to all the actions behind a `printf()` statement.

 The buffered 4 byte trice is transmitted as an 8 byte packet allowing start byte, sender and